HMS Petard (G56): 1943

 As a result of successful trials following the repairs, Petard, with Pakenham and Queen Olga were ordered south, through the Suez Canal and into the Red Sea.
 They were to rendezvous off Perim island with convoy 'Phomplett'.
 This group of large, but empty, ships was bound for Colombo, Ceylon.
-With other Mediterranean-based vessels, the three ships escorted the 'troopers' to a mid-ocean meeting point where craft from the Eastern fleet took over on 8 February.
-The 12th flotilla ships then turned about.
+With other Mediterranean-based vessels, the three ships escorted the 'troopers' to a mid-ocean meeting point where craft from the Eastern Fleet took over on 8 February.
+The 12th Flotilla ships then turned about.
 On the return journey they passed the crippled cruiser Arethusa which was making her way to the US for permanent repairs.

-In support of 8th Army's advance westward, Petard became part of the escort for a 24-ship convoy to Tripoli; departing Alexandria on 17 February.
-Arriving without incident on the 21st, the harbour entrance was found to be still partially blocked, compelling the ships to discharge their human cargoes into lighters and landing craft.
+In support of the Eighth Army's advance westward, Petard became part of the escort for a 24-ship convoy to Tripoli; departing Alexandria on 17 February.
+Arriving without incident on 21 February, the harbour entrance was found to be partially blocked, compelling the ships to discharge their human cargoes into lighters and landing craft.
 That evening, Petard sailed to Tobruk with a troop carrier, and for six days ran a shuttle service to the new front, west of Tripoli.

-Food captured from the Italians was issued to the ships, but in many instances the labels had come off the tins; discovering the identity of the contents became a bit hit and miss.
+Food captured from the Italians was issued to the ships, but in many instances the labels had come off the tins; discovering the identity of the contents was a bit hit and miss.
 Fruit was at a premium, so when some of the crew came across a party of soldiers who had a cache of peaches but no cigarettes, it did not take long for a deal to be struck.